How to Live Well?

 Who Should Die, and What Should we do With the Bodies?

-An essay in fragments commissioned for the Autumn 2023 edition of Australian literary review Meanjin.
+An essay in fragments commissioned by new chief editor Esther Anatolitis for the Autumn 2023 edition of Australian literary review Meanjin.
 Where I reflect on the cardinal virtues against a background of global catastrophic risk, AI, and Solarpunk futures.

 From the Midfield

 An essay in fragments published in the Spring 2024 edition of Australian literary review Meanjin.
-Where I take an ethical look at ‘mid-field’ professionalism: conservation, delays, excellence, obfuscation, articulation.
+Where I take an ethical look at ‘mid-field’ professionalism, in five sequences: conservation, delays, excellence, obfuscation, articulation.

 Transformative Learning – Reflections and Methods